BinaryGhostDev/Bank/README.md

 ## Installation for Linux or Ubuntu

-* If you are Windows users you can zip download and same process for all users
+* If you are Windows users, you can zip download and follow the same process.

 1. Clone the repository: